coxlab/prednet/README.md

 The architecture is implemented as a custom layer in [Keras] (http://keras.io/).
 It is compatible with both [theano] (http://deeplearning.net/software/theano/) and [tensorflow] (https://www.tensorflow.org/) backends.
 See http://keras.io/ for instructions on installing Keras and its list of dependencies.

+Note on implementation:  PredNet inherits from the Recurrent layer class, i.e. it has an internal state and a step function.
+Given the top-down then bottom-up update algorithm, it must be implemented in Keras as essentially a 'super' layer where all layers in the PredNet are in one PredNet layer.

 ## KITTI Demo

 Code is included for training the PredNet on the raw [KITTI] (http://www.cvlibs.net/datasets/kitti/) dataset.